-• NIST Cybersecurity Training & Mentoring Services that teach enterprises how to design, implement and manage a cyber security program based on the NIST Cybersecurity Framework.
+• NIST CSF Training & Mentoring Services that teach enterprises how to design, implement and manage a cyber security program based on the NIST Cybersecurity Framework.

-- NIST Cybersecurity Assessment Services so the enterprise can identify and prioritize the threats and vulnerabilities the organization needs to deal with. - NIST Cybersecurity Managed Services where the university MAST team or one if its licensed partners designs, implements and manages for the client a cyber security program based on the NIST Cybersecurity Framework.
+• NIST CSF Assessment Services so the enterprise can identify and prioritize the threats and vulnerabilities the organization needs to deal with.

+• NIST CSF Managed Services where the university or one if its licensed partners designs, implements and manages for the client a cyber security program based on the NIST Cybersecurity Framework.